Aliases for MAPKAPK2 Gene

 This gene encodes a member of the Ser/Thr protein kinase family.
 This kinase is regulated through direct phosphorylation by p38 MAP kinase.
 In conjunction with p38 MAP kinase, this kinase is known to be involved in many cellular processes including stress and inflammatory responses, nuclear export, gene expression regulation and cell proliferation.
 Heat shock protein HSP27 was shown to be one of the substrates of this kinase in vivo.
 Two transcript variants encoding two different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MAPKAPK2 Gene

 MAPKAPK2 (Mitogen-Activated Protein Kinase-Activated Protein Kinase 2) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
-An important paralog of this gene is MKNK2.
+Among its related pathways are Gene Expression and Signaling by GPCR.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MAPKAPK5.

 UniProtKB/Swiss-Prot for MAPKAPK2 Gene